 Memorable Manitobans: John Thomas Haig (1877-1962)

-First elected for Assiniboia to the Manitoba Legislature at the July 1914 general election, and defeated in 1915, he was re-elected in 1920, 1922, 1927, and 1932.
+Active in provincial politics, he served as the Returning Officer for Winnipeg West in the 1907 general election.
+First elected for Assiniboia at the July 1914 general election, and defeated in 1915, he was re-elected in 1920, 1922, 1927, and 1932.
 A Conservative, he became leader of his party after the election of 1922.
 He served in the Legislature until his appointment to the Canadian Senate in 1935.
 He was Senate Opposition leader from 1945 to 1957 and Senate government leader and member of the Diefenbaker cabinet from September 1957 to May 1958.
 He retired from the Senate in February 1962 and his son, James Campbell Haig, was appointed to his Senate seat.

 The Canadian Parliamentary Guide, 1915.

 “Mrs. J. T. Haig, wife of P.C.
 Senator, dies,” Winnipeg Tribune, 10 August 1953.

 “John Haig dies,” Winnipeg Free Press, 24 October 1962, page 3.

 Ramsay Cook (editor), The Dafoe-Sifton Correspondence, 1919-1927.
 Manitoba Record Society, 1966, page 287.

 Website, Canadian Curling Hall of Fame.

 Website, Manitoba Sports Hall of Fame.

 We thank Rick Mutton for providing additional information used here.